xpring88/polaris-react/src/components/ThemeProvider/README.md

 ### Theme provider with theme colors rendered by the app provider

-A custom theme can be passed to the theme prop on the app provider to override the default theme colors at a global level.
-Individual color roles can be overridden, or all of them.
+A custom theme can be passed to the theme prop on the app provider to override one or more of the default theme colors at a global level.

 ```jsx
 <AppProvider